buddydev/buddypress-notifications-widget/readme.txt

 = How it works:- =

-Add widget in widget area to show notifications
+Add BP Notification widget in widget area to show notifications

+= Help & Support =
+Please leave a comment on our blog [BuddyDev](http://buddydev.com/buddypress/buddypress-user-notifications-widget-plugin/) for any suggestions, support request.

 == Installation ==

 This section describes how to install the plugin and get it working.

-e.g.
 1. Download the zip file and extract
 1. Upload `buddypress-notification-widget` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu.